confluentinc/ksql/docs/concepts/time-and-windows-in-ksql-queries.rst

 .. code:: sql

-    SELECT regionid, count(*) FROM pageviews
+    SELECT regionid, COUNT(*) FROM pageviews
       WINDOW SESSION (60 SECONDS)
       GROUP BY regionid;

 The start and end times for a session window are both inclusive, in contrast to time windows.

-There is always a record in the session window with both the start and end timestamps, because the timestamp of the first and last record in the window define the session window's start and end time.
+* A session window contains at least one record.
+It's not possible for a session window to have zero records.
+* If a session window contains exactly one record, the record's timestamp (via ROWTIME) is identical to the window's own start and end times.
+Access these by using WINDOWSTART() and WINDOWEND().
+* If a session window contains 2 or more records, then the "earliest/oldest" record's timestamp (ROWTIME) is identical to the window's start time (WINDOWSTART()), and the "latest/newest" record's timestamp (ROWTIME) is identical to the window's end time (WINDOWEND()).

 Windowed Joins
 --------------

-KSQL supports using windows in JOIN queries.
+KSQL supports using windows in JOIN queries by using the WITHIN clause.

-For example, to find orders that have shipped within the last hour, you might run a query like:
+For example, to find orders that have shipped within the last hour from an ``orders`` stream and a ``shipments`` stream, you might run a query like:

 .. code:: sql